The Ultimate New England Fall Road Trip Itinerary (6 States)

 Middle Covered Bridge, Woodstock, VT

-Day 11: Explore Berkshires, Massachusetts
+Day 10: Explore Berkshires, Massachusetts

 The Berkshires in the western region of Massachusetts have the most beautiful fall foliage in the State.
 You’ll find beautiful landscapes full of vivid fall colors, rustic cabins, and charming towns throughout.

-• Stop at a little town called Rockingham, VT, and pop into the Vermont County Store and also snap a picture at the Kissing Covered Bridge
+But be sure to make a pit stop at a little town called Rockingham, VT, and pop into the Vermont County Store and also snap a picture at the Kissing Covered Bridge

 Things to see in the Berkshires: